martinezjf2/welcome-getting-help/README.md

 - LIVE/In-Person Students
   - Monday-Friday, 6pm - Midnight EST; Saturday and Sunday 9am - Midnight EST

 - FLEX Students
   - 7 Days a Week, 9am - Midnight EST;

-** Times are subject to change for Holidays.
-Look at link below to see our holidays
+** Times are subject to change for Holidays

 ### What can students expect when using this service?